One moment...

 Built Environment Specialist

-If they’ve done their jobs right, you have nothing to worry about.
+If they have done their jobs right, you have nothing to worry about.
 The walls are solid.
 The roof is supported.
 The floors are steady beneath your feet.
 There are no rats or termites hiding in the walls.
 The air inside is safe to breathe.
 If a fire breaks out, an alarm will warn you, and sprinklers may activate to douse the flames.

-They often work for government agencies to help enforce codes and standards, and they may be empowered to issue citations, assess fines and even lockdown unsafe properties.
+They often work for government agencies to help enforce codes and standards, and they may be empowered to issue citations, assess fines and even lock down unsafe properties.

 Working Conditions

-EHP/Built Environment Specialists usually work a standard 40-hour week.
+Built environment specialists usually work a standard 40-hour week.
 They spend some time in an office, writing reports and coordinating their work with other professionals.
 The rest of their time is spent inspecting buildings.

 Building inspections fall into two general categories: Routine and problem-focused.
 Routine inspections involve verifying that a building believed to be safe is, in fact, safe.
 This involves visually examining various parts of the building according to a checklist.
 Equipment also may be used to assess air quality and test for other potential issues.